astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ### Pod mutation hook

 This policy is applicable to Kubernetes Pod created at run time when using the `KubernetesPodOperator` or `KubernetesExecutor`.
-This is an original policy function that allows altering `kubernetes.client.models.V1Pod` object before they are passed to the Kubernetes client for scheduling.
+This is a policy function that allows altering `kubernetes.client.models.V1Pod` object before they are passed to the Kubernetes client for scheduling.

 This could be used, for instance, to add sidecar or init containers to every worker pod launched.
 For example, you could use an init container to preload environment configuration or a sidecar container to collect metrics using StatsD.